StatguyUser/SNgramExtractor/README.md

   - **text** input text as a single sentence.
   - **meta_tag** Resultant bigram and trigram should be concatenated with part of speech tag('pos') or dependency tag('dep') or original SN-gram('original')
   - **trigram_flag** if we need to include trigrams derived from SN-grams as well ('yes') or not ('no').
 Default is 'yes'
+  - **nlp_model** Specify the spacy language model you want to use.
+Default is spacy English language model en_core_web_sm.
+This is useful for being able to use languages other than english.

 # Output
 Dictionary object with key value pairs for bigram and trigram derived from SN-gram.